You’re no stranger to the tons of choices at the dog food aisle of the supermarket. It’s only natural to struggle with choosing the best for your dog.

 Switching to adult dog food at 12 months needs to be done gradually throughout one to two weeks.
 Instead of omitting puppy food altogether, make sure to mix portions of their food with increasing amounts of adult food, while decreasing the amounts of puppy food.

 The best way to evaluate this is to keep an eye on their physique.
 After 10 weeks you should check to see if you can feel your puppy’s ribs, the top of the bones at the back should be visible.
 Also, no fat should be felt on the ribs.

 You can refer to growth-and-weight charts which are available online to track your dog’s progress and adjust their food portions accordingly.
 It’s best if your puppy is more on the lean side as opposed to being overweight.

 If your pup is leaving food after a meal or looks a bit chubby, it might mean you’re over-feeding them.
 On the other hand, if your dog seems too thin or exhausted, then he might need more food.

 It’s best to avoid foods such as macadamia nuts, raw bread dough made with yeast, chocolate, raisins, and avocados.
 Food made with onions, chives, and garlic; salty food such as potato chips should be avoided.

-Food that is sweetened with xylitol causes liver failure in dogs.
+Food that is sweetened with xylitol, also known as birch sugar, causes liver failure in dogs.
 Hence food such as candy, baked goods, and gum should be strictly prohibited.

 Any food with large amounts of dairy products, such as cheese, should be avoided because they contribute to obesity.
 Also, make the transition over to adult food when it’s the appropriate time.
 Feeding puppy food for too long can lead to orthopedic problems or gaining too much weight.